nexusformat/definitions/manual/source/classes/contributed_definitions/apm-structure.rst

 Application Definitions
 #######################

-:ref:`NXapm_paraprobe_config_clusterer`, :ref:`NXapm_paraprobe_results_clusterer`
-    Configuration and results respectively of the paraprobe-clusterer tool.
-    Compute cluster analyses with established machine learning algorithms using CPU or GPUs.

-:ref:`NXapm_paraprobe_config_distancer`, :ref:`NXapm_paraprobe_results_distancer`
-    Configuration and results respectively of the paraprobe-distancer tool.
-    Compute and store analytical distances between ions to a set of triangles.

-:ref:`NXapm_paraprobe_config_intersector`, :ref:`NXapm_paraprobe_results_intersector`
-    Configuration and results resepctively of the paraprobe-intersector tool.
-    Analyze volumetric intersections and proximity of 3D objects discretized as triangulated surface meshes in continuum space to study the effect the parameterization of surface extraction algorithms on the resulting shape, spatial arrangement, and colocation of 3D objects via graph-based techniques.

-:ref:`NXapm_paraprobe_config_nanochem`, :ref:`NXapm_paraprobe_results_nanochem`
-    Configuration and results resepctively of the paraprobe-nanochem tool.
-    Compute delocalization, iso-surfaces, analyze 3D objects, composition profiles, and mesh interfaces.

-:ref:`NXapm_paraprobe_config_ranger`, :ref:`NXapm_paraprobe_results_ranger`
+:ref:`NXapm_paraprobe_ranger_config`, :ref:`NXapm_paraprobe_ranger_results`
     Configuration and results respectively of the paraprobe-ranger tool.
     Apply ranging definitions and explore possible molecular ions.
     Store applied ranging definitions and combinatorial analyses of possible iontypes.

-:ref:`NXapm_paraprobe_config_selector`, :ref:`NXapm_paraprobe_results_selector`
+:ref:`NXapm_paraprobe_surfacer_config`, :ref:`NXapm_paraprobe_surfacer_results`
+    Configuration and results respectively of the paraprobe-surfacer tool.
+    Create a model for the edge of a point cloud via convex hulls, alpha shapes, or alpha-wrappings.
+    Store triangulated surface meshes of models for the edge of a dataset.

+:ref:`NXapm_paraprobe_distancer_config`, :ref:`NXapm_paraprobe_distancer_results`
+    Configuration and results respectively of the paraprobe-distancer tool.
+    Compute and store analytical distances between ions to a set of triangles.

+:ref:`NXapm_paraprobe_tessellator_config`, :ref:`NXapm_paraprobe_tessellator_results`
+    Configuration and results respectively of the paraprobe-tessellator tool.
+    Compute and store Voronoi cells and properties of these for all ions in a dataset.

+:ref:`NXapm_paraprobe_selector_config`, :ref:`NXapm_paraprobe_selector_results`
     Configuration and results respectively of the paraprobe-selector tool.
     Defining complex spatial regions-of-interest to filter reconstructed datasets.
     Store which points are inside or on the boundary of complex spatial regions-of-interest.

-:ref:`NXapm_paraprobe_config_spatstat`, :ref:`NXapm_paraprobe_results_spatstat`
+:ref:`NXapm_paraprobe_spatstat_config`, :ref:`NXapm_paraprobe_spatstat_results`
     Configuration and results respectively of the paraprobe-spatstat tool.
     Compute spatial statistics on the entire or selected regions of the reconstructed dataset.

-:ref:`NXapm_paraprobe_config_surfacer`, :ref:`NXapm_paraprobe_results_surfacer`
+:ref:`NXapm_paraprobe_nanochem_config`, :ref:`NXapm_paraprobe_nanochem_results`
-    Configuration and results respectively of the paraprobe-surfacer tool.
+    Configuration and results respectively of the paraprobe-nanochem tool.
-    Create a model for the edge of a point cloud via convex hulls, alpha shapes, or alpha-wrappings.
-    Store triangulated surface meshes of models for the edge of a dataset.

-:ref:`NXapm_paraprobe_config_tessellator`, :ref:`NXapm_paraprobe_results_tessellator`
+    Compute delocalization, iso-surfaces, analyze 3D objects, composition profiles, and mesh interfaces.

+:ref:`NXapm_paraprobe_clusterer_config`, :ref:`NXapm_paraprobe_clusterer_results`
-    Configuration and results respectively of the paraprobe-tessellator tool.
+    Configuration and results respectively of the paraprobe-clusterer tool.
-    Compute and store Voronoi cells and properties of these for all ions in a dataset.

-:ref:`NXapm_paraprobe_config_transcoder`, :ref:`NXapm_paraprobe_results_transcoder`
+    Compute cluster analyses with established machine learning algorithms using CPU or GPUs.

+:ref:`NXapm_paraprobe_intersector_config`, :ref:`NXapm_paraprobe_intersector_results`
-    Configuration and the results respectively of the paraprobe-transcoder tool.
+    Configuration and results resepctively of the paraprobe-intersector tool.
-    Load common file formats of the atom probe community POS, ePOS, APSuite APT, RRNG, RNG, and generate NeXus/HDF5 files that comply with the :ref:`NXapm` application definition.
-    Store reconstructed positions, ions, and charge states.
+    Analyze volumetric intersections and proximity of 3D objects discretized as triangulated surface meshes in continuum space to study the effect the parameterization of surface extraction algorithms on the resulting shape, spatial arrangement, and colocation of 3D objects via graph-based techniques.

 .. _CC-Apm-Paraprobe-German-NFDI:

 Joint work German NFDI consortia NFDI-MatWerk and FAIRmat
 #######################################################################

-Members of the NFDI-MatWerk and the FAIRmat consortium of the German National Research Data Infrastructure are working together within the Infrastructure Use Case IUC09 of the NFDI-MatWerk project to work on examples how software tools in both consortia become better documented and interoperable to use.
-Within this project, we have also added the `CompositionSpace` tool that has been developed at the Max Planck Institute for Sustainable Materials in Düsseldorf <https://github.com/eisenforschung/CompositionSpace>`_ by A. Saxena et al.
+Members of the FAIRmat and the NFDI-MatWerk consortia of the German National Research Data Infrastructure are working together within the Infrastructure Use Case IUC09 of the NFDI-MatWerk project to work on examples how software tools in both consortia become better documented and interoperable to use.
+Within this project, we have also added the `CompositionSpace tool <https://github.com/eisenforschung/CompositionSpace>`_ by A. Saxena et al. that has been developed at the

-:ref:`NXapm_composition_space_results`
+Max Planck Institute for Sustainable Materials in Düsseldorf

+:ref:`NXapm_compositionspace_config`, :ref:`NXapm_compositionspace_results`
     Results of a run with Alaukik Saxena's composition space tool.